Kong/kong-auth-elements/README.md

 yarn link
 ```

-Next, inside of the local consuming project, run
+Next, inside of the local consuming project (i.e. `khcp-ui`), run this from the project root

 ```sh
 yarn link "@kong/kong-auth-elements"